connected-autonomous-mobility/diyrobocar_docker_agent_pln/README.md

 *This version only works with version 4.x!
 Lidar is configured but does not work.*

-## HowTo prepare your own model to race
+## A. HowTo prepare your own model to race

 1. clone this repo
 2. cd diyrobocars_docker_agent_pln